yumoldianne/MATH103.1/README.md

 Jupyter notebooks were ran using the Python kernel through Anaconda.

+* 1.0 Python for Data Science I
 * 1.1 Tensors Using NumPy
 * 1.2 Machine Learning with Pandas
 * 1.3 Data Loading, Storage, and File Formates
 * 1.4 Data Cleaning and Preparation
 * LT1
+* 2.0 Python for Data Science I
 * 2.1 Data Wrangling
 * 2.2 Plotting and Visualization
 * 2.3 Data Aggregation and Group Operations